-- 1) Describe the characteristics of proprietorships, partnerships, and limited liability companies. - 2) Describe and illustrate the accounting for forming a partnership and for dividing the net income and net loss of a partnership. - 3) Describe and illustrate the accounting for partner admission and withdrawal. - 4) Describe and illustrate the accounting for liquidating a partnership. - 5) Prepare the statement of partnership equity. - 6) Analyze and interpret employee efficiency.
+- 1) Describe the characteristics of proprietorships, partnerships, and limited liability companies. - 2) Describe and illustrate the accounting for forming a partnership and for dividing the net income and net loss of a partnership. - 3) Describe and illustrate the accounting for partner admission and withdrawal. - 4) Describe and illustrate the accounting for liquidating a partnership. - 5) Prepare the statement of partnership equity.

-- 1) Describe the nature of the corporate form of organization. - 2) Describe the two main sources of stockholders' equity. - 3) Describe and illustrate the characteristics of stock, classes of stock, and entries for issuing stock. - 4) Describe and illustrate the accounting for cash dividends and stock dividends. - 5) Describe and illustrate the accounting for treasury stock transactions. - 6) Describe and illustrate the reporting of stockholders' equity. - 7) Describe the effect of stock splits on corporate financial statements. - 8) Describe and illustrate the use of earnings per share in evaluating a company's profitability.
+- 1) Describe the nature of the corporate form of organization. - 2) Describe and illustrate the characteristics of stock, classes of stock, and entries for issuing stock. - 3) Describe and illustrate the accounting for cash dividends and stock dividends. - 4) Describe the effect of stock splits on stockholders' equity. - 5) Describe and illustrate the accounting for treasury stock transactions. - 6) Describe and illustrate the reporting of stockholders' equity.